vEnhance/dotfiles/vim/spell/korean-setup/README.md

      common.
    - In an ideal world, I'd really support both, but this is the stopgap for now.
-3. Open Vim and run `mkspell /tmp/ko ~/dotfiles/vim/spell/korean-setup/ko_KR`.
+3. Open Vim and run `:mkspell /tmp/ko ~/dotfiles/vim/spell/korean-setup/ko_KR`.
    This generates the file `/tmp/ko.utf-8.spl`.
 4. Move the generated file into `~/.vim/spell`, or somewhere Vim can find it.
 5. Make sure `spelllang` includes `ko`.